akshay-na/Training-Documentation/Git_learning.md

 <br>

-## :beginner: Creating a New Repository
+## :beginner: Creating a New Local Repository

 <br>